The simple math behind Trump’s tariffs

 Trump has long promoted the idea of reciprocal tariffs and said the U.S. was going to charge countries what they charge America.
 He claimed the new policy is necessary to balance out American competitiveness.

-However, financial journalist James Surowiecki, noted the tariff rate for other nations Trump showed off is not in fact a tariff American manufactures pay, but a calculation using the trade deficit.
+However, financial journalist James Surowiecki noted the tariff rate for other nations Trump showed off is not related to a tariff American manufactures pay, but a calculation using the trade deficit.

 For example, according to World Population View, the U.S. trade deficit with Japan is around $62.6 billion and the total amount of exports from the U.S. to Japan is $135.8 billion.
 Dividing the former figure by the latter figure gives a result of 0.46.